guhan/zerotociso/docs/WIRELESS.md

 - Evil Twin: type of man in the middle attack where rogue WAP intercepts connection requests to the real base station

-## How doees wireless manage simultaneous use of limited radio frequencies?
+## How does wireless manage simultaneous use of limited radio frequencies?
 - Spread Spectrum: communication occurs over multiple frequencies at the same time
 - Frequency Hopping Spread Spectrum (FHSS): transmits data in series, one frequency at a time is used to minimize interference